You may be able to claim a refund if too much tax was taken from your pay.

-The tax year is from 6 April to 5 April the following year.
+How to claim depends on which tax year you paid too much.
+The tax year runs from 6 April to 5 April the following year.

 You can’t claim online for someone else.